 MR. ARASHI’S AMAZING FREAK SHOW

 There is no question; Mr. Arashi’s Amazing Freak Show is only for experienced horror lovers.
 It can be quite hard on the readers, quite graphic and there are some pretty triggering scenes as well.
 Midori, a young orphan girl is taken by Mr. Arashi, the owner of a traveling freak show.
-She is not really kept in desirable conditions.
-The cruel owner is particularly harsh on her and doesn’t allow much freedom.
+She is not kept in desirable conditions.
+The cruel owner is particularly harsh on her and doesn’t allow them much freedom.
 She is forced to look after the freaks, which is no little girl’s dream.

 These dark and scary mangas will not only give you nightmares but make you think and question traditional social norms.
 Because while horror Japanese graphic novels or mangas are usually entertaining (in an entirely petrifying way), they also often serve stunning art and surprisingly in-depth stories about the layers of humanity.
 If you’re new to horror mangas, you’ll find that they almost always make their readers question and think about social norms, dogmas as well as philosophical and ethical principles.